metaodi/pandoc-latex-action/README.md

 A GitHub Action based on the [pandoc/latex Dockerfile](https://github.com/pandoc/dockerfiles).
 This action uses a custom image in order to install additional packages.

-These packages include:
+These packages include (needed to get MS fonts to work):
 - msttcorefonts-installer
 - fontconfig

-Needed to get MS fonts to work.
+And a few additional [CTAN](https://ctan.org/) packages (see the [Dockerfile](https://github.com/metaodi/pandoc-latex-action/blob/main/Dockerfile) for details).

 ## Usage